West Itchenor

+Since the desertion of East Itchenor in the 15th century, the village has been simply referred to as Itchenor.

 History

 A settlement is thought to have been established during the Roman conquest of Britain in AD 43, however the area was one of the first to be resettled by the South Saxons when they colonialised the south coast.
 West Itchenor takes its name from the chieftain Icca, who laid claim to its shoreline, and was originally known as Iccanore ('Icca's shore').
 The Domesday Book of 1086 names the village as Icenore, with six households, and notes that the land was held by Warin, a vassal of "Earl Roger" who invaded England with William the Conqueror.
 In 1187 it was called Ichenore, and by 1243 Westichenor.
 The manor later became a parcel of the Earl of Arundel.

 In 1175 the Lord of the Manor Hugh Esturmy built a chapel in West Itchenor, adjacent to the River Haven; prior to the construction of a sea wall and sluice in 1931, a spring tide would cause the river to rise and surround the building.
 Between 1180 and 1197 the chapel became a parish church dedicated to St Nicholas, the patron saint of seafarers.

 The population of West Itchenor diminished during the Black Death which swept England from 1348, yet the village survived.
 East Itchenor was part of the contiguous parish of Birdham but was never more than a mansion with around 100 acres of farmland although it did have its own chapel.
 The latter's subsequent decline in the following century culminated in its unification with Birdham in 1440.

 Towards the end of the 19th century, West Itchenor became a popular destination for Londoners who could afford a second home in the countryside and the cost of travelling there.
 These people, known locally as 'DFLs' (Down from London), have caused the rapid growth of the village since that time.
 However, despite the increased number of households, the number of full-time and economically active residents has fallen, as house prices have increased with the demand for second homes.
 This in turn caused the closure of the general store and post office in 1974 and of the local village school.
 The Itchenor Society estimated in 2012 that over 40% of all households were second homes.